The simple mechanics and pace actually make this work very well on keyboard. I enjoyed it.

-If you want to help me develop more games, scroll down, click "Download now" and get an authentic 8-bit era instruction booklet for the game for $2!
+If you do, you'll get an authentic 8-bit era instruction booklet for the game as a thank-you!

-Arrow keys - for moving around, Z - for stabbing things and controlling menus, X - for blocking things that try to stab you, hold Z - for a super-charged attack, double tap direction - for dashing to safety.
+Arrow keys - for moving around, Z/C - for stabbing things, X/V - for blocking things that try to stab you, hold Z/C - for a super-charged attack, double tap direction - for dashing to safety.

 Gamepads also supported!
 If the controls stop responding, just click the game.

 There is a Dark Lord terrorizing the northern coast since generations.
 What was once a thriving land full of bustling ports and cities has now gone to ruin, and the people of the Moonlit Empire are frankly fed up with all that.